serxipc/vefa-srest/README.md

 ### Other changes (unordered)
 - [x] Removed the SmpRegistrationClient that registered new accounts directly into ELMA
+- [x] Moved artifacts naming from no.sr.ringo to no.difi.ringo (to prevent further dependency conflicts)
 - [ ] Remove as much as possible of apache + commons bloat
 - [ ] Make some persistence methods as user supplied components (provide default impl)
 - [ ] Ringo has it's own version of API classes from Oxalis (should just rely on Oxalis API)